+In a medical emergency, it is recommended to avoid any delay lifesaving interventions that may arise on the grounds of concerns of 'being sued'.
 The Resuscitation Council UK said in August 2010 that 'Although there have been a few cases in the United Kingdom where a claim has been brought against a 'rescuer', there have been no reported cases where a victim has successfully sued someone who came to their aid in an emergency.'

-However both the RFL and the Affiliated Clubs Public Liability policies extend to indemnify volunteers.
-In the context of first-aiders the policies do contain a medical malpractice/treatment exclusion but this only relates to Doctors (as they will have their own medical malpractice cover in place).
-As such volunteer FA&/orEFAs will have protection under the policies.
+Both the RFL and the Affiliated Clubs Public Liability policies extend to indemnify volunteers (except medical doctors where their own medical indemnity must cover any care provided).
+As such volunteer FA &/or EFAs will have protection under the policies.